AlgoTradingHub/theplatform-book/source/reference/types/vectors.md

 ## Enumerated vectors

-Conceptually, an enumerated vectir is a subset of a symbol vector.
+Conceptually, an enumerated vector is a subset of a symbol vector.

 Each enumerated vector has additional information - domain symbol.
 Domain symbol defines global (usually) variable name containing a vector of symbols that form a domain.
 Only symbols belonging to this domain can appear in enumerated vector.